 Participants in these counseling services can also receive advice on how to negotiate with lenders, raise their credit scores and avoid evictions or foreclosures.

-For renters, Section 8 housing counselors can provide insight into the best low-income housing options in the area as well.
+For renters, Section 8 housing counselors can provide insight into the low-income housing options in the area as well.